 Wondering if robotic surgery is right for you?
 Request a consultation with one of our surgeons to learn more.

 Robotic-assisted surgery to remove throat cancer, especially tumors of the tonsils and tongue, is becoming a treatment of choice when appropriate because of its minimal side effects and positive patient outcomes.

-The doctors at Orlando Health UF Health Cancer Center are skilled in robotic procedures utilizing the da Vinci® Surgical System, which offers increased control and precision in the operating room.
+The doctors at Orlando Health Cancer Institute are skilled in robotic procedures utilizing the da Vinci® Surgical System, which offers increased control and precision in the operating room.
 With robotic tools that offer more flexibility than the human hand, surgeons are able to work within a patient’s mouth, avoiding external incisions in the neck and jaw that can leave permanent scarring and difficulties in speaking, eating and swallowing.
 Robotic procedures also eliminate the need for a tracheotomy — a procedure that creates an airway through a breathing tube during surgery.
 Furthermore, robotic surgery for cancers of the throat often reduces or avoids the need for chemo-radiation therapy.

 In addition, throat cancer patients may also benefit from other advantages of robotic surgery, including less blood loss, less chance of complications, less scarring, reduced hospital stays and faster recovery to normal eating and speaking.*

 Robotic Resection of Tonsil and Base of Tongue Tumors